 At what age should a child first visit the orthodontist?

 The American Association of Orthodontists recommends that most children should have an orthodontic screening by age 7.
 This allows Dr. Jaclyn Scroggins to determine if orthodontic treatment will be required and the best time for the patient to be treated.
-Many of the dentists in our community have been trained to identify orthodontic problems early, and may refer you to our office earlier than age 7.
+Many of the dentists in our community have been trained to identify orthodontic problems early and may refer you to our office sooner than age 7.

 Why are children being evaluated at such an early age?

 Early diagnosis and treatment can guide erupting teeth into a more favorable position, preserve space for permanent teeth, and reduce the likelihood of fracturing protruded front teeth.